 Farmers trained in association building successfully organized themselves into producer associations to grow agroecological and organic certified horticultural products.

-Exchanges between the associations and village leaders garnered support for farmers’ agroecological approach; this support secured associations’ access to communal land for market gardens.
+Exchanges between the associations and village leaders garnered support for farmers’ agroecological approaches; this support secured associations access to virgin or reverted land in communal areas where they could establish their market gardens.

 - Agrobiodiversity increased by 122%

 - Yields increased by 72%

 After seeing this success, more farmers sought and received training on agroecological practices and marketing, and formed 12 more associations to produce organic horticultural products, certified through the Participatory Guarantee Scheme.
 This second group of associations experienced similar benefits – with the second phase of the project collectively achieving: